Who of us isn’t looking to spend less and save more money?

 Do you have a

 Talk to a loan officer at your local bank to find out about refinancing options.
 Just be mindful of refinancing fees and make sure the renegotiated loan terms more than offset the refinancing fees.
+But this may be a great opportunity to spend less and save more money.

 37. Cut back on salon services.